AlanLima287/data_structures/stack/README.md

 This function initializes, i.e., allocates a memory for the `frame` pointer.
 The size of this memory, in bytes, will depend both in the `size` parameter and the macro `__stack_min_allocation_size`, the actual size will be `size` < `__stack_min_allocation_size` ? `__stack_min_allocation_size` : `size`, that is, their maximum.

+> [!NOTE]
+> All other functions in regard to stacks present _Undefined Behavior_ before this function isn't called on a stack.

+> [!WARNING]
+> Calling this function on a already initialized stack will generate a _dangling pointer_.

 #### Reserve function `__stack_reserve`

 ```C